tkach-v/algorithms_labs/README.md

 # Algorithms and methods of calculations

-Laboratory works from the discipline "Algorithms and methods of calculations" are published in this repository.
+Laboratory works of the discipline "Algorithms and methods of calculations" are published in this repository.